 A violation of a protection order is a crime which can lead to jail time.
 Even an allegation of a violation — even if unproven — can lead to jail time as a result of Ohio “preferred arrest” law.
 In addition, persons subject to a protection order may not be permitted to carry firearms under federal law.

 Our restraining order lawyers at Engel and Martin, LLC, have the experience necessary to effectively represent persons facing protective order allegations.
-Joshua Adam Engel and Mary K. Martin are former prosecutors who have handled hundreds of protection order cases both as defense attorneys and prosecutors.
+Joshua Adam Engel and Mary K. Martin are former prosecutors who have handled hundreds of protection order cases both as criminal defense attorneys and prosecutors.
 In one significant case involving a protection order violation, State v.
 Fernbach, Engel argued before the Ohio Court of Appeals on sentencing issues for a person found guilty of violating a protection order while in jail on felony domestic violence charges.

 Joshua Engel served on the Ohio Supreme Court’s Advisory Committee on Domestic Violence, where he helped revise the protection order forms used in every Ohio courthouse.
 Engel is a frequent speaker on domestic violence and protection order issues, including presentations to conferences sponsored by the Ohio Attorney General, the Ohio Prosecuting Attorneys’ Association, and D.A.R.E.